Developments in Dubai: Dubai Maritime City

 Dubai Maritime City (DMC) is a multipurpose maritime zone.
 It is the world's first purpose-built maritime centre and is a member of the Dubai World group of companies.
-Maritime city is expected to be fully operational by 2012.
-Infrastructure for the Industrial Precinct of the project is set to be 85 percent complete in 2009, while groundwork for the Commercial Precinct is at 65 per cent and road work is in the final stages.
+Dubai Maritime city was expected to be fully operational by 2012, and by January 2021 had completed 80% of the first phase's infrastructure works.
+Nearly 90% of all underground utilities had also been accomplished by January 2021.

 Dubai Marina

 Dubai Marina is a district in the heart of what has recently become known as 'new Dubai', in Dubai, United Arab Emirates, at Interchange 5 between Jebel Ali Port and the area which hosts Dubai Internet City, Dubai Media City and the American University in Dubai.
 The first phase of this project has been completed.

 The marina is entirely man-made and has been developed by the real estate development firm Emaar Properties of the United Arab Emirates.
 It is claimed that, upon completion, it will be the world's largest man-made marina.
 The current largest man-made marina in the world is Marina del Rey in Los Angeles County, California, United States.